-The site has great potential for conservation education and training and is regularly use by several academic institutions (see previous information on research).
+e.g. visitors' centre, observation hides and nature trails, information booklets, facilities for school visits, etc. The site has great potential for conservation education and training and is regularly used by several academic institutions (see previous information on research).
 New field station for ecological education aimed at local primary schools was established by the PLA/BR Administration in 1998, guided field trips to the adjacent nature reserve "Bog of an Elk" along a simple instructional paths are a regular part of the educational program.
-Wetland Training Center, Czech Otter Foundation, Rožmberk Society and ENKI - public benefit corporation, represent the most active partners in educational programs.
+Wetland Training Center, Czech Otter Foundation, Rožmberk Society and ENKI public benefit corporation, represent the most active partners in educational programs.
 Training courses and field trips on wetland ecology and conservation and also on environmental management are organized by UNESCO in this area.
 A multi-lingual instructional trail is open for public at "Red Bog" national nature reserve and other information on peatbogs for Třeboň is available at several stops of other trails.
 Several information booklets and leaflets were published for visitors.
 Video "One year in a wetland" exists in both Czech and English version for general public.
 Visitor center and permanent exhibition "People and the landscape" is under preparation on the Castle of Třeboň.

-27. Current recreation and tourism:
+31. Current recreation and tourism: